kobo/groovyserv/docs/source/quickstart.md

 ### groovyclient

-A `groovyclient` is a main command for an user.
+A `groovyclient` is a main command for a user.
 When you run it, it passed an specified arguments and a standard input stream to a backend's server process (which is automatically started up if not exists).

 In many cases, a call of a `groovy` command can be simply replaced with a `groovyclient`: